 When a potential visitor to your blog sees your content appear on a Search Engine Results Page, the Meta description is the content they see giving them the info on what the link is about.
 They’ll decide then and there (without even clicking through to your site yet) about whether your content and that blog post is for them or not.
-Include your long-tail keyword in the Meta description, make this explanation user friendly and keep it under 150 words to maximise SEO results for your post.
+Include your long-tail keyword in the Meta description, make this explanation user friendly and keep it under 150 characters to maximise SEO results for your post.

 5. Get visual!

 Images that enhance and reinforce the message in your blog content can also be optimised effectively.
 How?
 Search engines look for images with alt text (short for alternate text).
 It helps search engines understand what an image is about.
 Now if your blog post is about rose gold kitchen pendants and that’s your long-tail keyword phrase, be sure to include an image of a rose gold kitchen pendant and change the name of that picture’s file name to the same long-tail keyword phrase.
 It’s a simple, time-effective way to structure your blog for SEO that pays dividends.

 6. Refer to other content on your website with internal links